-Trump swipes at White House official ahead of Ukraine testimony
+White House official testifies on Ukraine call concerns, as president blasts 'Never Trumper witness'

-President Trump took a swipe Tuesday at a White House official who plans to testify behind closed doors that he reported concerns about the July phone call with Ukrainian President Volodymyr Zelensky at the heart of Democrats' impeachment inquiry.
+A White House official testified behind closed doors Tuesday that he had concerns about President Trump's July phone call with Ukrainian President Volodymyr Zelensky at the heart of Democrats' impeachment inquiry, according to prepared remarks -- as the president ripped the witness as a "Never Trumper" and challenged his account.

 Army Lt.
-Col. Alexander Vindman, who serves as a director on the National Security Council (NSC), is scheduled to testify before the House Intelligence, Oversight, and Foreign Affairs committees Tuesday morning.
-His prepared opening statement, obtained by Fox News, expresses concern over Trump's request to have Ukraine investigate political opponents, but Trump dismissed him as one of a collection of witnesses he does not even know.
+Col. Alexander Vindman, who serves as a director on the National Security Council (NSC), arrived Tuesday morning to testify before the House Intelligence, Oversight, and Foreign Affairs committees.
+His prepared opening statement, obtained by Fox News, expresses concern over Trump's request to have Ukraine investigate political opponents.
+But in the run-up to the testimony, the president repeatedly swiped at the official via Twitter.

 PELOSI SAYS HOUSE WILL VOTE THIS WEEK ON RESOLUTION FORMALIZING IMPEACHMENT INQUIRY